Johannes Gijsbertus Bastiaans

 Johannes Gijsbertus Bastiaans (31 October 1812, Wilp - 16 February 1875, Haarlem) was a Dutch organist, composer and music theorist.
 Bastiaans was educated in organ playing from the age of ten in Deventer.
 He studied to become a watchmaker and settled in Rotterdam.
 There he meet C.F.
 Hommert, who introduced him to the works of Johann Sebastian Bach.

 He moved to Germany where he studied with amongst others Felix Mendelssohn-Bartholdy and F. Becker.
 In 1839 he became organist for the Mennonite congregation in Deventer.
-In 1840 he became organist at the Zuiderkerk in Amsterdam, and between 1858-1878 he was cityorganist at the Grote Kerk in Haarlem.
+In 1840 he became organist at the Zuiderkerk in Amsterdam, and between 1858 and 1878 he was cityorganist at the Grote Kerk in Haarlem.